UDST/geocanvasdocs/docs/_build/html/_sources/Adding Attributes.txt

 Adding Attributes
 =================

-TODO: All about adding attributes.
+TODO

-Attributes can come from files or databases… (etc)
+Attributes can come from files or databases

 From File
 ---------

 .. image:: images/AddAttributesToLayer-File.png
-   :scale: 25 %
+   :scale: 50 %

 From Database
 -------------

 .. image:: images/AddAttributesToLayer-Database.png
-   :scale: 25 %
+   :scale: 50 %